leonjza/leonjza.github.io/content/posts/2020-12-30-kinglecon-holiday-hack-challenge-2020.markdown

 {{< figure src="/images/holidayhack-20/terminal_speaker_unprep_shell.png" title="speaker unpreparedness terminal welcome message" >}}

 This challenge actually consisted of three challenges in total; door, lights and vending machine and Bushy was happy to give hints for each after completing one.
-Editable versions of each lived in the `lab/` directory, making it possible to fiddle with them and not break the "real" ones.
+Editable versions of each challange lived in the `lab/` directory, making it possible to fiddle with them and not break the "real" ones.

 #### door